Codezappers/Codezappers/README.md

 ### Glad to see you here!
 I’m a full-stack developer who has turned years of freelancing into a full-time career.
-Being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.
+Being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting-edge backend support.

 I specialize in building robust backends that do all the heavy lifting for your app or website.
-I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.
-I also frequently blog about the world behind the screen which involves system designs, databases, security, servers, optimisation and also promising technologies like Blockchain and PWAs.
+I love designing light yet powerful systems, distributed yet synchronized and beautiful yet effective.
+I also frequently blog about the world behind the screen, which involves system designs, databases, security, servers, optimization, and promising technologies like Blockchain and PWAs.